Table of Contents

 This Yamaha CGX122MCC guitar has a classic body shape and a single cutaway.
 The body of this guitar is made of two types of wood.
 The top is made of solid western red cedar, and the back, sides, and neck are made of Nato, also known as Mora.

-This makes it perfect for players who strum gently or fingerstyle players searching for a less dynamically complex and difficult instrument.
+This makes it perfect for players who strum gently or fingerstyle players searching for a less dynamically complex and challenging instrument.

-Nato wood is a wood that is commonly used for guitar necks.
-It is a very robust and long-lasting wood, which makes it perfect for the construction of a guitar neck.
+Nato wood is commonly used for guitar necks.
+It is very robust and long-lasting, making it perfect for this purpose.

-The back and sides of this guitar were also made with NATO.
-As NATO isn’t too heavy, it helps to resonate well and be easy to play, especially in the classical style.
+NATO was also used on the back and sides of this guitar.
+As NATO isn’t too heavy, it resonates well and is easy to play, especially in the classical style.

 Playability of CGX122MCC

 When I first picked up the Yamaha CGX122MCC, it just felt right.
 It’s very easy to play this guitar.
-The neck is comfy, not too chunky, and the strings sit just right above the frets – not too high, not too low.
+The neck is comfy but not too chunky, and the strings sit just right above the frets—not too high or low.

 Plus, that smooth rosewood fingerboard?
 It’s like butter under your fingertips.
-It has a comfortable neck profile with a wide nut and string spacing, which makes it easy to play classical guitar techniques such as arpeggios, rasgueados, and tremolos.
+Its comfortable neck profile has a wide nut and string spacing, making it easy to play classical guitar techniques such as arpeggios, rasgueados, and tremolos.

 Even if you are an entry-level player, you’ll find it easy to make beautiful music on this thing.
-And with that handy cutaway, you can reach those high notes without breaking a sweat.
+And with that handy cutaway, you can reach those high notes without sweat.

 Check out different fingerpicking techniques here.